Unit

 Lesson: Plastics

-Standard: Organic Chemistry and Biochemistry
+Chemistry and Biochemistry

 10. The bonding characteristics of carbon allow the formation of many different organic molecules of varied sizes, shapes, and chemical properties and provide the biochemical basis of life.
-As a basis for understanding this concept:
+As a basis for understanding this concept: a.
+Students know large molecules (polymers), such as proteins, nucleic acids, and starch, are formed by repetitive combinations of simple subunits. b.
+Students know the bonding characteristics of carbon that result in the formation of a large variety of structures ranging from simple hydrocarbons to complex polymers and biological molecules.

-Objective: SWBAT:
+SWBAT:

-Activity: Students will form groups of 3 and pick a metal or plastic to research and present.
+will form groups of 3 and pick a metal or plastic to research and present.

-Assessment: Formally assess for understanding of the assignment
+assess for understanding of the assignment

 Tuesday, April 3rd